 Scotland's Rock Art Project (ScRAP), a major 5 year study funded by HES, is now underway and NOSAS is fully involved.
 For more information see our Current Projects page, the new SCRAP website and the new blog post.
 Last year a dedicated NOSAS group were in Tiree recording over 20 cup marked panels.

 NOSAS has been donated a resistivity unit by NESARS (North East Scotland Archaeology Research Society).
-We are very grateful for this generous gift and hope to start putting it to good use very shortly!
+We are very grateful for this generous gift and have already begun to put it to good use!

-- Other recent blog posts include A Metal Detecting Survey of Beauly Fields, A Little Piece of Coppice at Coulmore and Highland Regional SCARF.
-On our Survey Reports Page you will find the recent additions on Ardboll Township, Kinbeachie Castle, Isle Ewe, Isle Martin and Tanera Mor.
+- Other recent blog posts include Initiating CAERoS: Coastal Archaeology and Erosion in Wester Ross, Tain, Tarbat Ness and the Duke, A Metal Detecting Survey of Beauly Fields, A Little Piece of Coppice at Coulmore and Highland Regional SCARF.
+On our Survey Reports Page you will find the recent additions on Inverlaidnan, Ardboll Township, Kinbeachie Castle, Isle Ewe, Isle Martin and Tanera Mor.

 26 July 2011STRATHCONON BOOK LAUNCH